mahfuz454/mahfuz454/README.md

 - 🧮 Mathematics major passionate about algorithms and optimization
 - 💻 Coding with Python, Java, and SQL
-- 🧠 Interested in data science, Machine Learning, backend development, and mathematical problem solvin
+- 🧠 Interested in data science, Machine Learning, backend development, and mathematical problem solving
 - 🌱 Always learning and looking for new opportunities to grow

 Let's connect and build something amazing!